 - If the interview is successful, you will receive an acceptance letter and the study contract

 - You will sign the study contract and send it back to us

 - We will prepare your letter of admission for you

-- You take part in our introductory week and then it begins!
+- You take part in our Welcome Week and then it begins!